-There has never been a better time to get your psychology degree.
+There has never been a better time to earn your psychology degree.

-- Those that work in the field of psychology earn an average annual salary of $68,700.
+- Those that work in the field of psychology earn a median annual salary of $92,740.

 - Typical careers include clinical psychology, neuropsychology, counseling, developmental psychology, research, forensic psychology, and social psychology.